Vixzyeee/Infrastructure_Docs/Python/python-reference/builtins/functions/runtime.md

 - Input must be trusted
 - Almost never appropriate in production
 - Namespace control does not make it safe
-- Evaluating expressions still allows function calls and attribute access.
+- Evaluating expressions still allows function calls and attribute access

 ---